 Most manuscripts are published within 24 months of their acceptance.
 The time between acceptance of a manuscript and its publication is influenced by how many other manuscripts are already in the pipeline and the timeliness of their subject matter.

 Does my essay have to speak to more than my discipline?

 Essays submitted to JJS should be of interest to specialists of Japan outside your discipline; that is, your essay should not be so narrowly focused that it will be of interest to only a handful of scholars.
 If your analysis crosses disciplines (if, for example, you are a medieval historian discussing economic issues or a modern literature scholar discussing the political context of a particular work or genre), you can assume we will seek referees in both disciplines.

 Yes.
-We will print images, provided you can obtain copyright permission to reprint them in JJS, and provided you can supply either electronic files for the images or a professional-quality black-and-white printed image.
+We print black-and-white images, provided you can obtain copyright permission to reprint them in JJS, and provided you can supply high-resolution digital files for the images.

 How long is the turnaround for evaluation of submitted manuscripts?